 The master’s degree in Counseling with a School Counseling concentration (48 credit hours) provides training to individuals seeking positions as school counselors in Pre-K to 12 grade school systems.
 The program is offered in Fort Lauderdale/Davie, Orlando, and Tampa, in an intensive weekend format.
 The School Counseling program curriculum is approved by the Florida Department of Education (DOE).
 Upon degree conferral, School Counseling graduates qualify for Florida certification in Guidance and Counseling.

 The master’s degree in Counseling with a Substance Abuse Counseling concentration (48 credit hours) or Substance Abuse Counseling and Education concentration (60 credit hours) is an innovative academic program designed for the working professional actively involved in or entering the field of Substance Abuse Counseling or related fields.
 The online format is particularly designed to serve the training needs of administrators and practitioners who seek advanced training, but who cannot access quality training without the interruption of ongoing work responsibilities.

 The master’s degree in Counseling with an Applied Behavior Analysis concentration (51 required credit hours) is an innovative academic program designed for the working professional actively involved in or entering the field of Applied Behavior Analysis (ABA).
 The online format is particularly designed to for those who seek advanced training and the convenience of distance education.
 The program focuses on developing clinicians informed by science, with classes taught by professors who are active clinicians and researchers in the field.
-The Applied Behavior Analysis concentration meets the academic and experience exam eligibility requirements as per the BACB.
+The Applied Behavior Analysis concentration meets the current academic and experience exam eligibility requirements as per the BACB.